awsdocs/amazon-mq-developer-guide/doc_source/security-authentication-authorization.md

 Because the ActiveMQ source code hardcodes the attribute name for users to `uid`, you must make sure that each user has this attribute set\.
 For simplicity, you can use the user’s connection username\.
 For more information, see the [activemq](https://github.com/apache/activemq/blob/c3d9b388e4f1fe73e348bf466122fe6862e064a0/activemq-broker/src/main/java/org/apache/activemq/security/SimpleCachedLDAPAuthorizationMap.java#L89) source code and [Configuring ID mappings in Active Directory Users and Computers for Windows Server 2016 \(and subsequent\) versions](https://www.ibm.com/support/knowledgecenter/en/STXKQY_5.0.3/com.ibm.spectrum.scale.v5r03.doc/bl1adm_confidmapaduc.htm)\.

- To enable ActiveMQ console access for specific users, make sure they belong to the `amazonmq-admin-console` group\.
+ To enable ActiveMQ console access for specific users, make sure they belong to the `amazonmq-console-admins` group\.

 ### Authorization<a name="ldap-authorization"></a>